This destination is maintained by Treasure Data.

 To learn more about about Connection Modes and what dictates which we support, see here.

-This destination requires a Device-based Connection Mode for Mobile data.
-Follow the steps above to ensure you have packaged the Treasure Data SDK with Segment’s.
+Segment offers an optional Device-based Connection Mode for Mobile data with Treasure Data.
+If you’d like to use those features that require client-based functionality, follow the steps above to ensure you have packaged the Treasure Data SDK with Segment’s.

 Segment lets you change these destination settings from your Segment dashboard without having to touch any code.